brianLiu0405/ssss/_sources/labs/lab6.rst

   }

 After the kernel is re-built and loaded, load the identity paging's PGD to ``ttbr1_el1``.
-Next, enable the MMU and use an indirect branch to the virtual address.
+Next, enable the MMU and using an indirect branch to the virtual address.
 Then, the CPU is running your kernel in the upper address space.

 .. code:: c